-The PDL could be conceptualized as a phased, multi-year project, guided by an over-arching vision of access to the intellectual, historical and cultural record of the Province for the people of British Columbia.
+The BC Digital Library (BCDL) could be conceptualized as a phased, multi-year project, guided by an over-arching vision of access to the intellectual, historical and cultural record of the Province for the people of British Columbia.
 In its simplest form, a PDL’s intent is to provide access to a range of materials that may enrich the intellectual and leisure life of a citizen, showcase the contributions of individuals, organizations and government, and contribute to the economic well-being of the province.

 In envisioning and supporting the development of a PDL, a set of guiding principles will serve as an anchor.
 These common values can form the foundation for ongoing dialogue, engagement, and collaboration across institutions, organizations, and sectors.

 At the core of these values is the deeply held belief and commitment to the public good.

 These principles were reviewed and endorsed at the May 10, 2016 Symposium.

 A Phased Approach

 Foundational to the creation of the BCDL is the Arca project.